whosonfirst/go-whosonfirst-spelunker/README.md

 2025/11/18 08:43:28 INFO Iterator stats elapsed=4m22.136140208s seen=33845 allocated="8.5 MB" "total allocated"="31 GB" sys="763 MB" numgc=268
 ```

+_Note: You can specify more than one repo to index._

 Step 2: Launch the Spelunker web application for the data stored in the `test-git.db` SQLite database.

 ```